Your own effective and affordable pre-workout supplement.

 Hi David.

-It depends on when you had your last meal, but as a rule the ideal is between 30 to 45 minutes before training.
+It depends on when you had your last meal, but generally the ideal is between 30 and 45 minutes before training.

-L-Tyrosine is slightly more expensive than N-Acetyl (by my protein), around 40 cent. a month.
-I know it's not a big difference but I'd like to know :) This is using 300mg of N-Acetyl instead of 1g of Tyrosine.
+L-Tyrosine is slightly more expensive than N-Acetyl (by my protein), around 40 cents. a month.
+I know it's not a big difference but I'd like to know :) This is using 300 mg of N-Acetyl instead of 1g of Tyrosine.

 In practice, there are those who prefer NALT (N-Acetyl L-Tyrosine) over L-Tyrosine, but also those who prefer L-Tyrosine.